santogioia-scandit/data-capture-documentation/docs/sdks/net/ios/add-sdk.md

 2. Create a project
 3. Create a license key

-If you have a paid subscription, please reach out to [support@scandit.com](mailto:support%40scandit.com) if you need a new license key.
+If you have a paid subscription, please reach out to [Scandit Support](mailto:support%40scandit.com) if you need a new license key.

 ## Add the SDK